8am Holy Eucharist

 On Fridays we have a coffee morning until noon.
 This is an ideal time to pop in and linger longer over a cup of tea or coffee.
 We have our regulars who are a mixed group of church members and non church members.

-Prayer Group meets at 10am each Tuesday at St David’s.
+The Hub Prayer Group meets at 7pm every Tuesday evening at St David’s.

 We came across an image which we felt was perfect for a mural - a country scene with the words of Psalm 23 entwined around the mountain, river and fields.